Guidance on the construction regulations

 Notify us of your construction project (online form)

-Regulation 9 of the new construction regulations sets out the information that is legally required to be notified to us by the Health and Safety Project Coordinator (HSPC).
+Regulation 9 of the construction regulations sets out the information that is legally required to be notified to us by the Health and Safety Project Coordinator (HSPC).

 Notify the Health and Safety Inspectorate about a major construction project

 If you're having problems with our online notification form, email us to explain what happened.

 Generic form to record inspections, weekly records, tests and examinations.

 The table sets out the timing and frequency of checks for excavations and various equipment including scaffolding, hoists and fall protection systems.